mjhea0/node-workshop/w2/outline.md

 By the end of this session, you should be able to...

 1. Create a React boilerplate with [Create-React-App](https://github.com/facebookincubator/create-react-app)
-1. Describe the following React components - JSX, components, props, state
+1. Describe the following React terms - JSX, components, props, state, virtual dom
 1. Develop a multi-component React app
 1. Make AJAX requests within a React component